Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Easy to make – this recipe is so simple to put together!
 I love an easy baking recipe that makes the most delicious cookies

-• Perfect for holidays – this twist on an oatmeal raisin cookie is perfect for the winter holidays.
+• Perfect for holidays – this twist on an oatmeal raisin cookie is perfect for Christmas cookies or winter holiday gatherings.
 I love using cranberries and white chocolate to make it festive

-• Great for a party – I love bringing these cranberry oatmeal cookies to parties because they are a bit unique.
+• Great for a party – I love bringing these cranberry white chocolate cookies to parties because they are a bit unique.
 You know you won’t duplicate something, and everyone will love them.

 an above view photo of oatmeal cranberry cookies on a circular cooling rack with a bowl of cranberries next to it